-Friends at the End is led by a council of eight volunteers, who bring a mix of experience and insight into end of life choices and includes:
+Friends at the End is led by a council of nine volunteers, who bring a mix of experience and insight into end of life choices and includes:

 Julie was born and brought up in the west of Scotland and spent all her working life in Glasgow.
 She was a physiotherapist in the NHS for forty years, as a service manager and as a specialist clinician, working in womens’ health, and with men, women and children who had pelvic floor dysfunction.
 When the physiotherapy profession achieved degree status, she upgraded her original diploma to a degree at the University of East London, and in 2004, completed an MSc in her clinical specialty at Glasgow Caledonian University.

 Julie joined the Council of Friends at the End in 2017 and she is a member of the group, Healthcare Professionals for Assisted Dying.

 Dr Charles Warlow